Bay Creek Neighborhood Association, Inc. Bylaws

 Article II.
 Membership

 Section 1.
-Membership in the association is open to all persons age 18 and over who reside in the City of Madison in Census District 13, the area bounded by Monona Bay and Lake, Wingra Creek and Delaplaine Court.
+Membership in the association is open to all persons age 18 and over who reside in the City of Madison in Census District 13, the area bounded by Lake Monona, Monona Bay, Wingra Creek, and Haywood Drive.

 Section 2.
 Any such resident may become a member of the association.
 Membership is on a calendar year basis.
-There are voluntary yearly dues of $3.00 per household.
+There are voluntary yearly dues of $10.00 per household.
 An announcement about the yearly voluntary dues shall be in each BC newsletter.
-The money goes to the treasurer.
+The money goes to the Treasurer.
 Every resident over the age of 18 in BC may become a member, even if he or she does not contribute.
-The BC Bulletin will go to everyone whether he or she is a dues paying member or not.
+The BC Bulletin will go to every household whether they are dues paying members or not.

 Section 3.
-Membership is initiated by signing a list at a general membership meeting, or by indicating an interest in joining the association in writing to a member of the Neighborhood Council.
+Membership is initiated by attending a general membership meeting, or by indicating an interest in joining the association in writing to a member of the Neighborhood Council.

 Section 4.
 Membership entitles an individual to vote in general membership meetings, and to serve on committees of the association.